TransMilenio

-TransMilenio is a bus rapid transit (BRT) system that serves Bogotá, the capital of Colombia, and Soacha.
-The system opened to the public in December 2000, covering Caracas Avenue and 80 street.
-Other lines were added gradually over the next several years, and as of 2022, 12 lines totalling 114.4 km run throughout the city.
-It is part of the city's Integrated Public Transport System (Sistema Integrado de Transporte Público [SITP] in Spanish), along with the urban, complementary and special bus services operating on neighbourhoods and main streets.
+TransMilenio is a bus rapid transit (BRT) system that serves Bogotá, the capital of Colombia, and Soacha, a neighbouring city.
+The system opened to the public in December 2000.
+As of 2024, 12 corridors, which contains 120 bus routes totalling 114.4 km run throughout the city.
+It is part of the city's Integrated Public Transport System (Sistema Integrado de Transporte Público [SITP]), along with the urban, complimentary, and special bus services operating on neighbourhood and main streets.

-It was inspired by Curitiba's Rede Integrada de Transporte (Integrated Transportation Network).
 TransMilenio consists of several interconnected BRT lines, with raised floor stations in the center of a main avenue, or "troncal".
 Passengers typically reach the stations via a bridge over the street.
 Usually four lanes down the center of the street are dedicated to bus traffic.
 The outer lanes allow express buses to bypass buses stopped at a station.